quotient-im/libQuotient/CONTRIBUTING.md

 (GCC, Clang), MacOS (Clang), and Windows (MSVC).
 Every PR will go through these, and you'll see the traffic lights from them on the PR page.
 If your PR fails on any platform double-check that it's not your code causing it - and fix (or ask how to fix if you don't know) if it is.
+Generally, pull requests are not accepted until they build on all platforms.

 ## Git commit messages